brianhoward/Internet-Speed-Monitor/README.md

-**APP CURRENTLY A WORK IN PROGRESS!
-PLEASE CHECK BACK LATER...**
+**APP CURRENTLY A WORK IN PROGRESS!**

 ![Internet Speed Monitor](README_FILES/title_image.png "Internet Speed Monitor")

 [![Codacy Badge](https://api.codacy.com/project/badge/Grade/7094b86b2cc247e1959a393eb7320ea9)](https://www.codacy.com/app/brianhoward/internet-speed-monitor?utm_source=github.com&amp;utm_medium=referral&amp;utm_content=brianhoward/internet-speed-monitor&amp;utm_campaign=Badge_Grade)

-Internet speed monitoring application for tracking internet download and upload speed in Mbps over time.
-This applicaion was written to be run continually on a Raspberry Pi, however there is no reason it cannot be run on another operating system or computer as long as it meets all the requirements outlined in the section below.
+This internet speed monitoring application is used to track download and upload speed, in Mbps, tested every X minutes utilizing the [speedtest.net](https://speedtest.net) API.
+This application is intended to run continually on a Raspberry Pi.
+However, there is no reason it cannot run on another operating system or computer as long as it meets all the requirements outlined in the section below.

 ![alt text](README_FILES/screencapture.png "Screen Capture")

 # Requirements

+## Python

 ## speedtest-cli

+## Node.js

 # Optional Requirements